 What’s the main goal of the prospecting process?
-A strong sales pipeline feeds lots of leads into your sales funnel, where the initial sales reps or other sales professionals continue nurturing the leads until they reach the bottom of the sales funnel.
+A strong sales pipeline feeds lots of leads into your sales funnel, where the initial sales reps or other sales professionals continue nurturing the authorities until they reach the bottom of the sales funnel.

 For example, a couple of new sales roles have emerged that focus intently on building prospect lists:

-- Sales development reps (SDRs)
+- Sales Development reps (SDRs)

 - Business development reps (BDRs)